w-tv/cicero-dev/reference_files/inspo/readme.txt

 cicero head with tv triangle eyes.png Edit of Cicero-head.png and the old favicon by Wyatt S Carpenter

 lenna.png https://en.wikipedia.org/wiki/File:Lenna_(test_image).png photographed by Dwight Hooker / Fair Use

+i guess that's the price you pay for being based.jpg.me.png an edit by Wyatt S Carpenter of a photograph by unknown of a frame of Phil Fish from Indie Game The Movie